 1. Drill a hole in the side of the cookie tin.

-2. String the pre-threaded lamp stem assembly through the hole & tighten the screw on the stem (with or without the decorative washer-like thingy).
+2. String the pre-threaded lamp stem assembly through the hole & tighten the screw on the stem.

 Put the top on the cookie tin and place the tin on a cinder block either inside the coop or outside in the run.
 Plug into a GFI outlet.
 Place metal or plastic waterer on top of the water heater when freezing temperatures are anticipated.
 Disconnect when not in use or use a ThermoCube to turn the unit on when temperatures reache 35°F.